praveen6610/praveen6610.github.io/README.md

 ## I'm a full Stack Developer and passionate learner!
 - 🔭 I’m currently working on [kindly refer github link][github]!
-- 🌱 I’m always learning new technologies
+- 🌱 Currently updating myself with new technologies
 - 🥅 Goals: To learn and contribute to Open Source projects

 ### Connect with me: